-The output of the low voltage detector is checked on the first preamble pulse of each code word with the LED momentarily turned off.
-The VLow bit is transmitted in each code word so the decoder can give an indication to the user that the transmitter battery is low.
+The output of the low voltage detector is transmitted in each code word, so the decoder can give an indication to the user that the transmitter battery is low.
 Operation of the LED changes as well to further indicate that the battery is low and needs replacing.

 The output of the Low Voltage Detector can also be latched once it has dropped below the selected value.
 The Low Voltage Latch (VLOWL) configuration option enables this option.
-If this option is enabled, the detector level is raised to 3V or 5V once a low battery voltage has been detected, like a Schmitt Trigger.
+If this option is enabled, the detector level is raised to 3V or 5V once a low battery voltage has been detected.
+The original value is reinstated if the VDD voltage is raised above this level, indicating that a new battery has been installed.

-This will effectively hold the VLOW bit high until the battery is replaced.
-If the Low Voltage Latch is enabled, then the low TE after the first preamble pulse can stretch by 4 ms one time as the latch changes state.
+The Low Voltage Latch (VLOWL) if enabled works similar to a Schmitt Trigger.
+This will effectively hold the VLow bit high until the battery is replaced.
+If the Low Voltage Latch is enabled, then the break after the first preamble pulse can stretch by 4 ms one time as the latch changes state.